Tursake/Monokuro-BOT/README.md

 **How to use**:

-Add a `token.txt` to the folder and paste your bot token into it.
+Add a `token.json` to the folder and paste your bot token into it in JSON format.